 MicroLED promises to be the next big upgrade in TV technology.
 But what is it?
 How does it work?
 When will it be available and how much will it cost?
 What’s more, is it actually all it’s cracked up to be?

-After a hands-on briefing with Samsung's first MicroLED TV at CES 2019, allow us to give you the lowdown on why everyone is so excited about what MicroLED displays have to offer.
+Allow us to give you the lowdown on why everyone is so excited about what MicroLED displays have to offer.

 What is MicroLED?

 At this point it’s fairly accepted wisdom that TV backlights are fundamentally flawed.
 Even the really excellent examples, such as on the Samsung Q90, are limited in terms of fine control of contrast and add to the overall thickness of the set.

 Ditching the backlight is therefore the way the TV industry is heading, but while some manufacturers have thrown their weight behind OLED, which is self-emissive, Samsung has avoided it, citing brightness limitations and concerns over the lifespan of the organic compounds.
 Ultimately, its goal is almost certainly self-emissive quantum dots, but with those still seemingly a long way off, the company is also throwing its considerable weight behind MicroLED.